spaceape/libemc/README.md

   filesystem paths can be relative to the session path
 - `emi_ring_process`: peer is within the same address space

 ## 2.5.
-Controllers
+Controllers and Layers

-Controllers are EMC stages that provide a service to the _controlling device(s)_ through the command line interface.
+Controllers are a subset of EMC stages which provide a services to the _controlling device(s)_ through the command line interface.
+Each controller extends the base protocol with an unique set of commands through which it can be interacted with, called a _Layer_.

 ## 2.6.
-Features
+Devices and Features

-Features are simple tag words that describe the capabilities of the server.
-They are attached to controller stages and listed by the `support` command
+Devices implement high bandwith software interfaces to _features_ on the machine.
+As opposed to Controllers, Devices do *not* need to define their own commands, but instead are accessible via the "**dev**" layer, using commands such as:

+  - `support`
+  - `describe [<feature>]`
+  - `open`
+  - `reopen`
+  - `close`

 ## 2.7.
 Services